- Project Vision Statements due in 2 weeks (Friday, Oct. 16)

 - Microsoft SDK (Depth, Sound & Rotation)

 PrimeSense open sourced Interface and middleware libraries

 Adafruit Bounty + Josh Blake’s OpenKinect

-- OpenKinect was killed by Apple this year after they bought PrimeSense
+- OpenKinect was killed by Apple last year after they bought PrimeSense

 Alternative Depth Cameras

 - Fruits & Veggies

 Choosing your implementation options

 - Are you providing the interface (kiosk, installation, loaner device, etc)?
 Or are they providing their own (cell phone, tablet, desktop, etc)?

 - Analytics (like Google Analytics, or tallies by security staff)